-CLASS 1 LASER PRODUCT LASSER KLASSE 1 Never attempt to disassemble, adjust or repair a HD DVD, CD/DVD drive, CD-RW drive, Multi-drive or any other optical drive.
+CLASS 1 LASER PRODUCT LASSER KLASSE 1 Never attempt to disassemble, adjust or repair an optical drive.
 You could damage the drive.
 You would also be exposed to laser light or other safety hazards, resulting in serious injury.
 Always contact an authorized Toshiba service provider, if any repair or adjustment is required.